www.tutortots.ca

 Picture

-Anissa is our Grade 6 to Grade 12 math tutor and science tutor.
-She also helps our younger students who are in French programs at school.
+Anissa is our Grade 6 to Grade 12 math tutor.
 Anissa has completed her undergraduate studies at the University of Toronto, majoring in linguistics and computer science.
-In 2021, she completed her Master's Degree in Linguistics.
-She is the recipient of many scholastic achievement awards, and this year she became a published author for her work on Apocope in Heritage Italian.
-Anissa is now looking forward to completing her PhD in Linguistics.
+In 2021, she completed her Master's Degree in Linguistics, and is currently in her second year of her PhD.
+She is the recipient of many scholastic achievement awards, and is also a published author,

 Picture